 New metrics dashboard:

-More than just providing the tools to easily build and plug monitoring into your applications, data Artisans Platform 1.3 includes a default Grafana dashboard that allows you to start gathering and visualizing important metrics out-of-the-box.
+More than just providing the tools to easily build and plug monitoring into your applications, Ververica Platform 1.3 includes a default Grafana dashboard that allows you to start gathering and visualizing important metrics out-of-the-box.
 The underlying time series data relies on a buffered metrics reporter that writes asynchronously to InfluxDB at fixed intervals, leveraging performance without compromising memory.

 Support for Apache Flink 1.7:

-In sync with the release of the latest Flink version, we are also announcing that data Artisans Platform 1.3 will support Apache Flink 1.7 from the get-go.
+In sync with the release of the latest Flink version, we are also announcing that Ververica Platform 1.3 will support Apache Flink 1.7 from the get-go.
 This means you can easily upgrade your applications to the most recent version and start exploring all the exciting new features, such as exactly-once S3 writers and temporal table joins.

 Improvements to the web-based User Interface:

 We have expanded the User Interface to 1) be timezone-aware and 2) accommodate the handful of implementations around multi-tenancy and authentication we introduced in the previous release — all nicely packed under a renewed Settings tab.
 Deployment targets, secrets, API tokens and namespaces can now be managed in an effortless way through a dedicated visual abstraction layer.

 The sidebar gets an additional tab that allows you to easily switch between namespaces using a drop-down menu.
 If you are rolling out Ververica Platform in an environment spread across multiple teams or projects, this improvement allows you to individually access and manage all namespaces in your Kubernetes cluster using Application Manager.